Imkun-on/Deploy-an-app-Streamlit-with-Docker/README.md

 <br></br>

-<h2>Distribuzione dell’applicazione.</h2>
+<h2>Deployment of the application.</h2>
 <p>
-Prima di creare un servizio nello sciame, ho deciso di distribuire l’applicazione attraverso un metodo particolare, ossia:
+Before creating a service in the swarm, I decided to deploy the application through a particular method, namely:
 </p>

-<p> Clono il codice sorgente di un'applicazione Streamlit che è stata preparata per essere eseguita come un container Docker dalla mia repository di github. </p>
+<p> I clone the source code of a Streamlit application that has been prepared to run as a Docker container from my GitHub repository. </p>
 <pre><code>
 git clone https://github.com/Imkun-on/Streamlit-app-Docker.git
 </code></pre>
-<p> Elenco i file e le directory nel percorso corrente, anche per verificare che la clonazione sia andata a buon fine e per visualizzare i contenuti della directory di lavoro corrente. </p>
+<p> I list the files and directories in the current path, also to verify that the cloning was successful and to view the contents of the current working directory. </p>
 <pre><code>
 ls
 </code></pre>
-<p> Cambio la directory corrente alla directory appena clonata Streamlit-app-Docker, che contiene il Dockerfile e i file sorgente dell'applicazione. </p>
+<p> I change the current directory to the newly cloned Streamlit-app-Docker directory, which contains the Dockerfile and the application source files. </p>
 <pre><code>
 cd Streamlit-app-Docker/
 </code></pre>
-<p> Nuovamente, elenco i file e le directory nella directory corrente, ora all'interno di Streamlit-app-Docker, per mostrare il contenuto della directory dell'applicazione. </p>
+<p> Again, I list the files and directories in the current directory, now inside Streamlit-app-Docker, to show the content of the application directory. </p>
 <pre><code>
 ls
 </code></pre>
-<p> Creo un'immagine Docker per l'applicazione Streamlit, utilizzando il Dockerfile presente nella directory corrente.
-L'immagine viene taggata con il nome. </p>
+<p> I create a Docker image for the Streamlit application, using the Dockerfile in the current directory.
+The image is tagged with the name. </p>
 <pre><code>
-docker build -t imkun/nome-app-streamlit .
+docker build -t imkun/app-name-streamlit .
 </code></pre>
-<p> Elenco tutte le immagini Docker disponibili sul sistema, permettendomi di vedere l'immagine appena creata e altre immagini che potrebbero essere presenti. </p>
+<p> I list all the Docker images available on the system, allowing me to see the newly created image and any other images that might be present. </p>
 <pre><code>
 docker images -a
 </code></pre>
-<p> Avvio un container Docker in modalità "detached" (in background) utilizzando l'immagine imkun/nome-app-streamlit, mappando la porta 8501 del container sulla porta 8501 dell'host. </p>
+<p> I start a Docker container in "detached" mode (in the background) using the imkun/app-name-streamlit image, mapping the container's port 8501 to the host's port 8501. </p>
-<p> Questo mi permette di accedere all'applicazione Streamlit tramite il browser all'indirizzo dell'host sulla porta 8501. </p>
+<p> This allows me to access the Streamlit application via the browser at the host's address on port 8501. </p>
 <pre><code>
-docker run -d -p 8501:8501 imkun/nome-app-streamlit
+docker run -d -p 8501:8501 imkun/app-name-streamlit
 </code></pre>
-<p> Elenco tutti i container Docker attualmente in esecuzione, permettendomi di verificare che il container dell'applicazione sia avviato correttamente. </p>
+<p> I list all the Docker containers currently running, allowing me to verify that the application container has started correctly. </p>
 <pre><code>
 docker ps
 </code></pre>
-<p> Fermo un container Docker in esecuzione, specificando l'ID o il nome del container come argomento. </p>
+<p> I stop a running Docker container, specifying the container's ID or name as an argument. </p>
 <pre><code>
-docker stop &lt;nome_container o id&gt;
+docker stop <container_name or id>
 </code></pre>
-<p> Rimuovo tutti i container Docker fermati, pulendo il sistema dai container non più necessari. docker ps -a -q elenca gli ID di tutti i container, e docker rm li rimuove. </p>
+<p> I remove all stopped Docker containers, cleaning the system from containers that are no longer needed. docker ps -a -q lists the IDs of all containers, and docker rm removes them. </p>
 <pre><code>
 docker rm $(docker ps -a -q)
 </code></pre>

 <br></br>

-<h2>Creazione di servizi.</h2>
+<h2>Creation of Services.</h2>
 <p>
-Creo un servizio Docker nel contesto di un cluster Docker Swarm dal nodo manager, avviando l'applicazione come un servizio distribuito con 4 repliche (istanze) del container, rendendo l'applicazione altamente disponibile e scalabile.
+I create a Docker service in the context of a Docker Swarm cluster from the manager node, launching the application as a distributed service with 4 replicas (instances) of the container, making the application highly available and scalable.
 </p>
 <pre><code>
-docker service create --name nome-app-streamlit --replicas 3 -p 8501:8501 imkun/nome-app-streamlit:latest (da inserire al codice sopra)
+docker service create --name app-name-streamlit --replicas 3 -p 8501:8501 imkun/app-name-streamlit:latest (to be inserted into the code above)
 </code></pre>
-<p>Applico la stessa procedura per i servizi Postgree,Apache e Redis, specificando il numero di repliche e versione del servizio (per vedere la versione del servizio sono andato su Docker Hub): </p>
+<p>I apply the same procedure for Postgres, Apache, and Redis services, specifying the number of replicas and service version (to see the service version, I went to Docker Hub): </p>
 <pre><code>
 docker service create --name redis --replicas 4 redis:latest
 </code></pre>